-Sample collection and preparation
+Characteristics of the lake and samples taken

-Waterwas collected from Organic Lake on 10 November 2008 (68º27'22.15"S, 78º11'23.95"E) through a 30 cm hole in the 0.8 m thick ice cover abovethe deepest point in the lake.
-Samples were collected at 1.7, 4.2, 5.7, 6.5 and 6.7 m depths.
-Lake water was passed through a 20 µm pore size pre-filter, and then microbial biomass was captured by sequential filtration onto 3.0 µm, 0.8 µm and 0.1 µm pore size membrane filters.
-Between 1–2 L of lake water was sufficient to clog the filters.
-DNA was extracted from the filters as previously described (Ng et al., 2010; Lauro et al.,2011).
-DNA from all samples was sequenced using the Roche GS-FLX titanium sequencer.
-Reads were processed to remove low quality bases, assembled and annotated as previously described (Lauro et al., 2011).
-Water was also collected for microscopic and chemical analysis at the same sample depths and frozen −80ºC.
+The water level of Organic Lake was measured by surveying as +1.886 m relative to the survey mark (NMV / S / 53) located at S 6827’28.3” E07811’20.9”.
+Water was collected from Organic Lake on 10 November 2008 through a 30 cm hole in the 0.8 m thick ice cover above the deepest point in the lake.
+The sampling hole (S 6827’22.2” E 7811’23.9”) was established following bathymetry measurements constructed on a metric grid (Figure ****).
+Samples were collected for metagenomics, microscopy and chemical analyses at 1.7, 4.2, 5.7, 6.5 and 6.7 m depths (maximum depth 6.8 m).
+For metagenomics, lake water was passed through a 20 µm pore size pre-filter, and microbial biomass captured by sequential filtration onto 3.0 µm, 0.8 µm and 0.1 µm pore size 293mm polyethersulfone membrane filters, and samples immediately preserved in buffer and cryogenically frozen in liquid nitrogen, as described previously (Ng et al., 2010; Lauro et al., 2011).
+Between 1–2 L of lake water was sufficient to saturate the holding capacity of the filters.
+DNA was extracted from the filters, samples sequenced using the Roche GS-FLX titanium sequencer, and reads processed to remove low quality bases, assembled and annotated, as previously described (Ng et al., 2010; Lauro et al., 2011).

-Bathymetry and water level measurements

 Physical and chemical analyses

 An in situ profile of pH, conductivity, turbidity, dissolved oxygen (DO) and pressure was measured using a submersible probe (YSI sonde model V6600).
-A temperature profile was measured using a minimum-maximum mercury thermometer.
+A temperature profile was measured using a maximum-minimum mercury thermometer (the YSI probe did not have a capacity to record temperature below -10ºC).
 The 5.7 m sample corresponded to the turbidity maximum and the 6.5 m sample to the turbidity minimum.
-Conductivity at in situ temperature was converted to conductivity at 15ºC according to the relation described by Gibson (1999).
-The adjusted conductivity brings the temperature within the acceptable range to estimate practical salinity by the formula of Fofonoff and Millard (1983).
-However, salinity was likely underestimated as it is higher than the range (2–42) for which the conductivity–salinity relation holds.
+Conductivity at in situ temperature was converted to conductivity at 15ºC as described previously (Gibson, 1999).
+The adjusted conductivity brings the temperature to within a range suitable for estimating practical salinity using the formula of Fofonoff and Millard (1983).
+However, salinity was likely to have been underestimated as it is higher than the range (2–42) for which the conductivity–salinity relation holds.
 Density was calculated from the in situ conductivity and temperature using the equations described by Gibson et al. (1990) and expressed at temperature T as:

 σT = (1000–density) kg/m3

-Ammonia, nitrate, nitrite, total nitrogen (TN), total dissolved nitrogen (TDN), dissolved reactive phosphorus (DRP), total phosphorus (TP), total dissolved phosphorus (TDP), total organic carbon (TOC), total dissolved carbon (DOC), total sulfur (TS) and total dissolved sulfur (TDS) were determined by American Public Health Associations Standard Methodsat the Analytical Services, Tasmania.
-Values for dissolved nutrients were measured after filtration through 0.1 µm pore size membrane.
-All other nutrients were measured from water collected after filtration through 20 µm pore size membrane.
+Ammonia, nitrate, nitrite, total nitrogen (TN), total dissolved nitrogen (TDN), dissolved reactive phosphorus (DRP), total phosphorus (TP), total dissolved phosphorus (TDP), total organic carbon (TOC), total dissolved carbon (DOC), total sulfur (TS) and total dissolved sulfur (TDS) were determined by American Public Health Associations Standard Methods at the Analytical Services, Tasmania.
+Values for dissolved nutrients were measured after filtration through a 0.1 µm pore size membrane filter.
+All other nutrients were measured from water collected after filtration through the on-site 20 µm pore size pre-filter.
 Ammonia, nitrate, nitrite, DRP, TN, TDN, TP and TDP were measured in a Flow Injection Analyser (Lachat Instruments, Colorado, USA).
 TOC and DOC were determined in the San++ Segmented Flow Analyser (Skalar, Breda, Netherlands).
 TS and TDS were analyzed in the 730ES Inductively Coupled Plasma–Atomic Emission Spectrometer (Agilent Technologies, California, USA).
 Principal Component Analysis (PCA) was performed using the PRIMER Version 6 statistical package (Clarke & Gorley, 2006) on the normalized physical and chemical parameters.

 Epifluorescence microscopy